thomaspeklak/vim-config/README.md

 ##FAQ

-Possible errors:
+__Ctags is missing__

-- You need exuberant-ctags installed, otherwise there will be an error.
+You need exuberant-ctags installed, otherwise there will be an error.
 You can do this with `sudo apt-get install exuberant-ctags`or `brew install ctags`

+__Rake is missing__
-- rake is not installed.
+rake is not installed.
 Install rake with `sudo gem install rake`

+__256 colors in terminal__
-- For terminal usage, turn on 256 colors with the following code in ~/.profile
+For terminal usage, turn on 256 colors with the following code in ~/.profile

     if [ -e /usr/share/terminfo/x/xterm-256color ]; then
       export TERM='xterm-256color'
     else
       export TERM='xterm-color'
     fi